 Pushing The Creative Boundaries

 Innovative artists who embrace the challenge of using difficult materials or fusing mediums are often pioneers in new creative realms.
-Artists who fit that description include: Philip Noyed, Gunilla Lofgren, Nancy Staub Laughlin, Elise Pittelman, and Frantisek Strouhal.
-They are all members of Manhattan Arts International.
+Here are some of the members of Manhattan Arts International who fit that description.

 Click on images for larger views.